yaronguez/wp_plugin_bootcamp/README.md

  * ````content-archive-books.php````
  * ````taxonomy-genres.php````

+### Step 1
+**Branch:** step_1
+This step takes the 2015 child theme functions and templates and breaks them out into a simple plugin using a similar structure to [Bill Erickson's Core Functionality plugin](https://github.com/billerickson/Core-Functionality).

+Some basic principles of this approach include the following:

+* WordPress plugin header
+* prefixing your functions
+* definitions and calling your plugin directory
+* organizing your plugin files
+* Conditionally including template files

 ### Step 2
 **Branch:** step_2
 This branch uses an Object Oriented Design approach to a plugin.
 It utilizes the WordPress Plugin Boilerplate 3, http://wppb.io/,